-This summer, Somerset House is proud to present Return of the Rudeboy, an original exhibition created and curated by prolific photographer and filmmaker for music’s most wanted Dean Chalkley and fashion-industry favourite creative director Harris Elliott, which showcases a sartorial subculture through a series of portraits, installations and set pieces.
-Over the course of the past year the duo has photographed over 60 sharply dressed individuals from across the UK, all of whom embody the essence of what it is to be a Rudeboy (or Rudie) in the 21st century, to document the life, style and attitude of this growing urban group.
-The curated collection of images shows the subjects presenting their pure and singular sartorial swagger in locations linked to the Rudeboy lifestyle, whether it be on the streets of Shoreditch or Savile Row.
+Over the course of 12 months the duo photographed over 60 sharply dressed individuals from across the UK, all of whom embody the essence of what it is to be a Rudeboy (or Rudie) in the 21st century, to document the life, style and attitude of this growing urban group.
+The curated collection of images showed the subjects presenting their pure and singular sartorial swagger in locations linked to the Rudeboy lifestyle, whether it be on the streets of Shoreditch or Savile Row.

-The exhibition is an immersive experience of visuals and sounds, taking visitors into the worlds of today’s Rudeboys.
-Each of the subjects featured in the portraits have provided their signature playlist, which is amalgamated along with curators’ and collaborators’ choices into a soundtrack to capture the spirit and soul of the Rudeboy, acting as a sonic backdrop to the visual works.
-Since grooming is integral to the Rudeboy routine, the space will host a pop-up ‘grooming station’ on Thursdays and Saturdays, from saturday 21 June, where visitors can book appointments to get their hair cut or beard trimmed by a top Rudeboy barber.
-Working with artisan box maker Kitty Farrow and luggage manufacturer Alstermo, bespoke brief cases, hat boxes and luggage sets have been made to show how this collective of individuals pays attention to detail in all aspects with their fashions.
+The exhibition was an immersive experience of visuals and sounds, taking visitors into the worlds of today’s Rudeboys.
+Each of the subjects featured in the portraits provided their signature playlist, which is amalgamated along with curators’ and collaborators’ choices into a soundtrack to capture the spirit and soul of the Rudeboy, acting as a sonic backdrop to the visual works.
+Since grooming is integral to the Rudeboy routine, the space hosted a pop-up ‘grooming station’ where visitors could book appointments to get their hair cut or beard trimmed by a top Rudeboy barber.
+Working with artisan box maker Kitty Farrow and luggage manufacturer Alstermo, bespoke brief cases, hat boxes and luggage sets were made to show how this collective of individuals pays attention to detail in all aspects with their fashions.